What types of fellowship does the Linda Hall Library offer?

 If my application is accepted, when will I be notified?

-Fellowship recipients will be notified in early spring 2017.
+Fellowship recipients will be notified in spring 2021.

 If I am awarded a fellowship, are there restrictions regarding when I must take up my fellowship?